-The Check Point VPN-1 version NG with Application Intelligence is referred to in this document as Check Point VPN-1, VPN-1, the module, and the software.
+The Check Point VPN-1 version NG with Application Intelligence R54 is referred to in this document as Check Point VPN-1 version NG with Application Intelligence, Check Point VPN-1, VPN-1, the module, and the software.

 References

 This document deals only with operations and capabilities of the module in the technical terms of a FIPS 140-2 cryptographic module security policy.
 More information is available on the module from the following sources: